eu-digital-green-certificates/dgc-api-tests/README.md

 This repository contains automated API Test cases.

-The test specification is written with gauge and are used to verify that the [Digital Green Certificates Gateway (DGCG)](https://github.com/eu-digital-green-certificates/dgc-gateway) is working correctly.
+The test specification is written with gauge and are used to verify that the [EU Digital COVID Certificate Gateway (DGCG)](https://github.com/eu-digital-green-certificates/dgc-gateway) is working correctly.

 ## Installation